 |"Most Magical" collage by Lani, textures by FlyPaper.|

 Kelly McGonigal has a hope filled, wonderful talk given at Stanford University, “How Compassion and Altruism Create Resilience.”
-She explores new research into how cultivating compassion and practicing altruism can increase our well-being during times of stress, as in suddenly finding yourself in a new, perhaps uncomfortable identity.
+She explores new research into how cultivating compassion and practicing altruism can increase our well-being during times of stress, as in suddenly finding ourselves in a new, perhaps uncomfortable identity.
 She talks about how we were able to survive and thrive as a species because during times of stress our "tend and befriend" response kicks in (Shelly Taylor's concept), that by reaching out to others and forming human connection, brain chemistry (oxytocin) comes to our assistance.

 According to Taylor (2000), affiliative behaviors reduce stress responses, thereby reducing stress-related health threats.
 "Befriending" is shown to lead to mental and physical health benefits in times of stress, whereas social isolation is associated with significantly enhanced risk of mortality.
 So social support is tied to positive health outcomes.
 (This is pretty key for caregivers to understand!
 And implement.)
 Kelly believes that we can encourage our positive brain chemistry and health benefits when we choose to have a social response to stress.